Work at Camp!

-All of our staff are "Counselors", meaning that we are here to serve campers.
-But there are many different ways to help camp accomplish that goal, and we have several positions that reflect those needs.
-We reserve our staff positions for those who can attend all relevant trainings and can commit the entire summer camp season.
-All of our summer staff live on site, whether with campers or in shared housing, and have 3 meals provided a day.
+All of our staff members are here to serve the kids.
+There a various roles and positions, outside of the typical "counselor", that help achieve this goal.
+We reserve our staff positions for those who can attend all relevant trainings and can commit to the entire summer camp season.
+All summer staff are provided housing on site, whether with campers or in shared housing, and have 3 meals provided a day.

 Cabin Counselors are the primary caregivers and role models for our campers.
-They stay in the cabin with up to 13 campers and 1-2 other cabin counselors.
+They stay in the cabin with our campers and 1-2 other staff members.
 They are with our campers all session long, day and night.
 They are expected to provide a safe environment for campers to grow and have fun, as well treat their cabin as an 'Ohana.
 Counselors also facilitate programming such as archery, sports, arts & crafts, nature and more.
-Some counselors will serve as lifeguards and ropes course facilitators, which we train in an additional week of staff training before the summer begins.
-Counselors are also put through a week of extensive staff training before the summer begins, where they learn everything they need to be a successful Camp Counselor.
+Some counselors will serve as lifeguards and ropes course facilitators, after successfully completing a full week of specialized training prior to summer beginning.
+All staff will partake in a second week of extensive staff training before the summer begins, where they learn everything they need to be a successful Camp Counselor.

 We require an intensive overnight staff training with all of our staff before the camper's arrive.
+Staff training takes place over two weeks.
+Certification week for our skill positions at camp takes place during the first week, while the second week serves as an opportunity for all staff to get together, bond, and learn the ins and outs of Camp Erdman and what it means to be apart of our Summer Staff.
 Staff training is *required* and we cannot employ any staff who can not attend this training.
-Our mandatory Orientation week for all staff is 5/23/20-5/29/20, with all staff expected to arrive by 5/22/2019.
+Our mandatory Orientation week for all staff is 5/23/2021-5/29/2021, with all staff expected to arrive by 5/22/2021.

-Those positions requiring extra training will require an additional week of Certification training.
-Those positions include Leadership, Lifeguard, Ropes Facilitator, Bus Driver, and Office Assistant.
-This week is 5/18/20-5/22/20 and we would expect those staff to arrive at camp on 5/17/20.
+The skill positions that require the extra week of training are Leadership, Lifeguard, Ropes Facilitator, Bus Driver, and Office Assistant.
+This week is 5/17/2021-5/21/2021.
+We would expect those staff members to arrive at camp on 5/16/2021.